eavonius/powerdelivery/roles.markdown

 ## Generating roles

 To assist with creating roles, you can use the [New-DeliveryRole](reference.html#new_deliveryrole_cmdlet) cmdlet to generate one for your project.
-Run this cmdlet in the directory above your powerdelivery project.

 <br />